Migrating to Azure

 - For disaster recovery of on-premises machines to Azure.

-- Migrate within Azure: Migrate Azure VMs between Azure regions.
+- For disaster recovery of Azure VMs, between Azure regions.